 Ms. Monica Ferry was born and raised in Holland.
 Speaking English and Dutch fluently, French and German acceptably, she worked in the non-profit sector in Europe and the United States in a variety of capacities, including as a teacher, for over 15 years.

-Monica later worked as head housekeeper in England, as part of a household management team with her husband.
+Monica later worked as a head housekeeper in England, as part of a household management team with her husband.
 When they moved to the United States, she resumed her earlier profession as a paralegal for the Small Business Administration in Alaska and for the plaintiffs on the Exxon Valdez oil spill case.
-She subsequently earned her MBA and worked as the business manager for three small businesses in Florida.
+She subsequently earned her Masters in Business Administration and worked as the business manager for three small businesses in Florida.

-She currently runs the day to day affairs of the Institute from her position as the Executive Director at the Institute’s headquarters in Florida.
-From time to time, she assists with teaching larger classes and teaching executive skills to butler managers.
+She currently runs the day to day affairs of the Institute from her position as the Executive Director at the Institute’s headquarters.
+From time to time, she assists with teaching larger classes, including teaching executive skills to butler managers.

 Wayne Fitzharris is a Master of H.C.I.M.A.
 (Hotel & Catering International Management Association) and studied marketing at Cornell University.
-As Director and lead trainer, he oversees The International Guild of Butlers and Housemanagers, (IGBH) which looks after the recruitment, placement and training of Executive Butlers, Household Managers and Household Staff around the world.
+As its Director and lead trainer, he oversees The International Guild of Butlers and Housemanagers, (IGBH) which looks after the recruitment, placement and training of Executive Butlers, Household Managers, Household and Hospitality Staff around the world.
 Wayne has also been asked to supply consultancy and etiquette training for many of the families he worked for around the world.
-In addition to his training commitments, Wayne is a Director of Global Search International responsible for the Executive Recruitment of some of the Hotel Industry’s leading players in some of the finest resorts around the world.
+In addition to his training commitments, Wayne is a Director of Global Search International responsible for the Executive Recruitment of the Hotel Industry’s leading players in some of the finest resorts around the world.

 Wayne began his career at the Dorchester Hotel, and helped open St Andrews Old Course Hotel in Scotland, which won the Caterer Magazine’s “”Hotel of the Year” award.
 Two years later he took on the role of Household Manager for the Royal Family of Jordan, in Amman, where he supervised over 750 staff, and was tasked with training and bringing the standards up to date.